brendanberg/interfascia/docs/community_guidelines.md

 Whether someone deals with limited mobility, low vision, or colorblindness shouldn't prevent them from using Interfascia or projects that employ it.
-We strongly encourage all contributors to read the [accessibility guidelines][ag] and consider how to make Interfascia easier to use for everyone.
+We strongly encourage all contributors to read the [accessibility standards][as] and consider how to make Interfascia easier to use for everyone.

 __We know we won't get this right all the time, but this guide is a testament